 These events may not be entirely real.

-Monty was having trouble seeing the boardrooms far end.
+Monty was having trouble seeing the boardrooms dat screens.
 Rejuv-tek was good, but eyes were particularly susceptible to decay.
 He dribbled gently into the collector slid into a corner of his mouth, and gestured for the nearest flunky to take it away.
 Fortunately he didn’t need twenty twenty vision to see the index, or know what it meant.
 His enhancements made up for that.

-The rest of the figures round the slab sliced from the last living tree in the Amazon dustbowl nodded or tried to.
-Excessive movement came with a high risk of collapse as their calcium deprived bones crumbled.
-In the end, it was only their head clamps that prevented injury as a ripple of assent passed round the table.
+The rest of the figures round the slab sliced from the last of the Amazon dustbowl’s trees nodded; or tried to.
+Exessive movement came with a high risk of collapse.
+Calcium deficiency was rife even amongst the Elite now the cows had followed the path of pretty much everything else flowing into MammonFrames hoppers.
+In the end it was only their head clamps that prevented injury as a ripple of assent passed round the table.

 ‘It’s happened before.’

 ‘Sit tight, we take the hit.
-If we use more chemicals maybe we can leach a bit more out of the populace.’
+If we use chemicals again maybe we can leach more out of the populace.’

 A boil ruptured on the Head of Finances knuckle sending a thin stream of pus arching gently across the table.
 It hit Monty in the fringe.

-Wiping pus the same color as his hair from his eyes Monty continued unperturbed, ‘Have you taken a look outside recently?’
-Twenty decrepit necks swiveled to the window as another blaze of oil-soaked CFC’s took more waste from a refineries stack.
-‘We’re already running at half than what the market demands of us.’
+Wiping pus the same color as his hair from eyes, Monty continued unperturbed, ‘Have you taken a look outside recently?’
+Twenty decrepit necks swivelled to the window lining one side of the room as another blaze of oil soaked CFC’s burnt more waste from a refineries stacks.
+‘We’re already running lower than the market demands of us.’

 ‘What about the colonies?’

-‘You heard the last report, they’ve decided controls are surplus to requirements and taken over the hardware.
+‘You heard the last report, they’ve decided controllers are surplus to recquiremnts and taken over the hardware.
 The last shipment was filled with the administration’s bodies and nothing else.’

 ‘Then what do we do?’